Drum Dampening: The Ultimate Guide

 Removing The Resonant Head: Bass Drum Dampening

 This is a much more extreme bass drum dampening method, and will completely remove the ringing from your bass drum.
 If you want a short, quick thud, then try this one out.
 All of the sound will come from the batter head when doing this, so you might need to adjust your batter head tuning.
 Some advice: If you go with this bass drum dampening method long-term, it’s important to protect your bearing edge on the resonant side (especially if you move your kit around).
 For bearing edge protection, cut a giant hole in an old bass drum head, leaving 1-2 inches around the edge.
 This will allow you to put your resonant side bass drum hoop on, keeping your bearing edge in top shape while giving you a resonant head-free sound.
+If you want to stop your bass drum ringing out, this is a great method.

 Final Words on Drum Dampening